CtrlShiftCoders/BrightFuturesHub/README.md

 `python manage.py runserver`

 ## Usage
-Visit `http://localhost:8000` in your web browser to access the Brighter Futures Hub application.
+Visit `http://localhost:8000` in your web browser to access the BrightFuturesHub application.
 Explore the different features, including work-study matchmaking, community events, and accessing resources tailored to FGLI students' needs.

 ## Contributing
-We welcome contributions to improve Brighter Futures Hub!
+We welcome contributions to improve BrightFuturesHub!
 If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).